aolofsson/oh/README.md

 * Use $signed() for arithmetic operations on signed types
 * Allowed keywords: assign, always, input, output, wire, reg, module, endmodule, if/else, case, casez, ~,|,&,^,==, >>, <<, >, <,?,posedge, negedge, generate, for(...), begin, end, $signed,

-# DESIGN GUIDELINES
+## DESIGN GUIDELINES

+* Separate the configuration from the design
+* Separate the design from the testbench
+* Separate the test from the testbench
 * When possible/reasonable use 64b boundaries for scalable registers
 * When posible place multi bit fields on nibble boundaries
 * All registers should have "0" as default value on reset
 * Only include reset values if absolutely needed
-* Separate the design from the testbench
-* Separate the test from the testbench
 * More to come...

-# DOCUMENTATION GUIDELINES
+## DOCUMENTATION GUIDELINES

 * Write docs in markdown
 * Specify which registers are reset